metagame-xyz/evm-translator/src/core/contractInterpreters/README.md

 1.  **Clone and link the repos by following [these steps](https://github.com/metagame-xyz/evm-translator-demo/blob/main/README.md)**

     You MUST follow the above steps to `yarn link` the evm-translator repo to evm-translator-demo or else your changes will take effect.
+Also, make sure you get the necessary API keys and stash them in .env as described.

 2.  **Run the package and demo**